 He said in order to enter the Kingdom of Heaven we need to be more righteous than the Pharisees (Matt.
 5:20).
 They were obsessive about keeping the Law, even to the smallest detail, and were better at it than anyone else.

-After giving examples to show that God doesn’t just judge us by our actions but also by the motives of our heart, He ended by saying we have to be perfect, as God is perfect (Matt.
+After giving examples to show that God doesn’t judge us by our actions alone but also by the motives of our heart, He ended by saying we have to be perfect, as God is perfect (Matt.
 5:48).

 His point was that even at our very best we can’t meet God’s standards for entry into the Kingdom, because on our own we can never be as perfect as God is.
 A single thought will condemn us.